SutariSrikanth/ShowRelatedColors/README.md

-Open HTML (Index.HTML) file in any browser and give any of four colors Blue,Purple, green, red in input and click OK button, it will show all related colors in masonry grid with hex value on right side percentage in left side
+Open HTML (Index.HTML) file in any browser and give any of give any valid Color in input and click OK button, it will show all related colors in masonry grid with hex value on right side percentage in left side
+If we give Invalid Color it will show a text "Invalid Color" in red color

 to see JavaScrpit code, open test.js file in editor